Back to top

 Our emotional reactions following stressful events

 We all experience events differently.
-During and following a stressful and challenging experience, it is natural for people to experience a range of responses including intense stress reactions.
+Before, during and following a stressful and challenging experience, it is natural for people to experience a range of responses including stress responses.

 While most people get back to their usual functioning over time, some people will experience a decline in their mental health and wellbeing, or experience mental health problems in the months or even years after the initial event.

-Everyone is different with different needs and situations.
+• Everyone is different, with different needs and situations.
 What will be useful will also vary from person to person.
-In the table over the page, there are links to resources and services that can assist with maintaining wellbeing during challenging times, as well as when we are experiencing more pronounced reactions and distress.
+In the table over the page, there are links to resources and services that can assist with maintaining wellbeing during challenging times, as well as when we are experiencing more pronounced responses and distress.

 Mental health is a sliding scale

-Everyone’s mental health moves up and down along a sliding scale from positive, to poor mental health or even mental ill-health, and is influenced by a range of things—including the effects of events and circumstances around us.
+Our mental health is not static.
+Everyone’s mental health moves up and down along a sliding scale from positive to poor mental health, or even mental ill-health, and is influenced by a range of things—including the effects of events and circumstances around us, such as natural disasters.

-Every individual’s response to a mental health challenge is different, and it’s important for responses to match the level of need and preferences of the person seeking help.
+Every person’s response to a mental health challenge is different, and it’s important for responses to match the level of need and preferences of the person seeking help.

 People may find reaching out to existing connections, building stronger connections, and applying other self-care strategies helps to adjust and recover.

-This isn’t always the case and additional support may be needed.
+This isn’t always the case and sometimes additional support may be needed.

 How do you know it's time to seek additional help?

-While most people recover from a disaster without additional support, research also shows that many people who could benefit from assistance due to mood or behavioural changes do not seek help in a timely way, or at all.
+Most people recover from a disaster with the support of family and friends and don’t need professional help.
+However, many people who could benefit from professional assistance do not seek help in a timely way, or at all.

-Understanding common reactions to disaster and trauma is helpful for putting reactions in context.
-The Beyond Blue resource natural disasters and your mental health identifies common reactions along with a list of reactions that are of greater concern.
+Getting to know the common responses to disaster and trauma will help you know when to seek professional support.
+The Beyond Blue resource natural disasters and your mental health identifies the common responses people experience following a traumatic event, and the responses that are of greater concern.

 Start with your GP